Corporations registered under the

 Unlike the corporate emissions and energy data set, which is published at a controlling corporation level, the electricity sector emissions and production tables below are published at a designated generation facility level.
 This includes primary fuel source, emissions intensity and grid connection for each generator, as well as aggregated emissions and production for the entire sector.

-The Clean Energy Regulator defines the following terms for the purposes of electricity emissions and production data:
+We define the following terms for the purposes of electricity emissions and generation data:

 Designated generation facility: A designated generation facility is a facility where the principle activity is electricity production.
 Facilities that generate electricity for their own use or as a secondary activity are not considered a designated generation facility and therefore not included in this publication.